 This procedure involves injecting a chemical into the hemorrhoid.
 The chemical causes the hemorrhoid to shrink and stops it from bleeding.
 Most people experience little or no pain with the shot.

 This procedure usually takes place in a hospital.
-You and the surgeon will decide on the best anesthesia to use during the surgery.
+You and your surgeon will decide on the best anesthesia to use during the surgery.
 Choices include:

 Stapling is used to treat prolapsed hemorrhoids.
-A surgical staple fixes the prolapsed hemorrhoid back into place inside the rectum and cuts off the blood supply so that the tissue will shrink and be reabsorbed.
+A surgical staple fixes the prolapsed hemorrhoid back into place inside your rectum and cuts off the blood supply so that the tissue will shrink and be reabsorbed.